 In October 2011 he was promoted to Assistant Chief and assumed responsibility for Special Operations, which includes Traffic Division, Canine, ABLE, SWAT/SRT, Operational Support and Fleet Liaison.

-Assistant Chief McKinney was married to his wife Angi in February 1985.
-They have one daughter, Denise, age 26.
+Assistant Chief McKinney is survived by his wife Angi and one daughter, Denise.

 Information is provided as a courtesy.
 Additional information may be available if research is conducted.
 Research is done at a cost of $25 per hour with no assurances of the outcome.
 For additional information please contact us.